lupyuen/lupyuen.github.io/src/gpio.md

     LVGL is a great way for newbies to __create Graphical Embedded Apps in C and Rust__, our PineTime experience has shown.

+    (Especially when BL602 has more RAM and Flash Memory than PineTime)

 1. There is a GPIO feature that hasn't been implemented on Mynewt BL602: Trigger an interrupt when a GPIO Input changes.
 [See this](https://github.com/lupyuen/pinecone-rust-mynewt/blob/main/hw/mcu/bl/bl602/src/hal_gpio.c#L142-L283)

     This requires CLNT Interrupts to be supported on Mynewt BL602.